-Police immediately stated that they had “very strong” leads regarding the assailants who opened fire on them while they were stopped in their car at a traffic light on the main road known as the Circunvalacion which forms a ring around the city of San Pedro Sula.
+Police immediately stated that they had “very strong” leads regarding the assailants who opened fire on them while they were stopped in their car at a traffic light on the main road known as the Circunvalacion which forms a ring around the city of San Pedro Sula and charged with arson.

 Many of the businesses in the surrounding area were equipped with video surveillance cameras and the crime was recorded giving police enough leads to identify and apprehend the Gang Members who were riding in a vehicle that crossed in front of the victims car.
 The assailants stopped, got out and started shooting.